-For over ten years, international education has been Victoria's largest services export industry, generating more than $66 billion for the economy in that time.
-In 2017-18, the sector generated $10.6 billion in export revenue for the state, and supported almost 76,000 Victorian jobs in 2017.
+For over ten years, international education has been Victoria's largest services export industry, generating more than $70 billion for the economy in that time.
+In 2019, the sector generated $13.7 billion in export revenue for the state.
+International education also supported almost 79,000 Victorian jobs in 2018.

 However, the significance of international education stretches far beyond its direct export value alone, and requires a holistic view of its broader economic, social and cultural contribution to our state.